Pradyuman7/Algorithmics/CONTRIBUTING.md

 Adding new algorithms is always appreciated by us.
 Just consider a few things before making a PR:

 1. Please make the contributions real (no simple whitespace addition/removal or typos) i.e. contribute significantly
-2. Want to add a new algorithm of your choice?
-Look at any one of the files in here and add your code that can be used.
-Also please add unit tests for your code
+2. Add any important and usable algorithm of your choice (make the method non-static and public in your public class)
+3. Add unit tests for your code and take a look if your code style matches that of the project
-3. Make sure the pipeline succeeds for your PR
+4. Make sure the pipeline succeeds for your PR
-4. Have fun!!!
+5. Have fun!!!

-## How to contribute

-Just fork this repository, add the algorithm with suitable name and `.java` extension file.
-Create a pull request, and that's it.

-We'll take care of the rest :)
+*P.S. if you have any doubts regarding the addition of your algorithm, please create an issue and we can discuss it*